How to use SnapBridge with Multiple Cameras Simultaneously

 4. As long as SnapBridge is not closed, the app now delivers the current location data to all connected cameras simultaneously.

-As much as I appreciate my Nikon cameras, there is still room for improvement when it comes to geotagging.
-Currently, only the top of the range Z9 and D6 cameras are equipped with an inbuilt GPS sensor.
-With my cameras – currently the Z7II, and before that the D800E and D850 – I have always had to use external GPS devices.
+I think very highly of my Nikon cameras, but when it comes to geotagging there is still room for improvement.
+At present only the top-of-the-range Z9 and D6 come with a built-in GPS sensor.
+With my own cameras, currently the Z7II and previously the D800E and D850, I have always had to rely on external GPS devices.

-For many years, I worked with the di-GPS M3-MTK geotagger until it no longer worked with the Z7II due to the lack of a 10-pin port.
-I decided to replace it with the di-GPS Eco ProSummer M geotagger.
-Although this device captured location data reliably, it caused problems in practical use.
-During production days, I had the little device plugged in permanently on the side of the camera and often got stuck on the backpack when taking the camera in and out.
-Over time, this damaged the camera’s accessory port.
-Following this experience, I switched to SnapBridge and now capture the location data for my shots via my smartphone.
-Of course, it would have been ideal if Nikon had equipped each camera with a GPS receiver from the start.
+For many years I worked with the di-GPS M3-MTK Geotagger, until the absence of a 10-pin port on the Z7II made it unusable.
+As a replacement I chose the di-GPS Eco ProSummer M Geotagger.
+While it captured location data reliably enough, it caused problems in everyday use.
+During production days I had the small device permanently plugged into the side of the camera, and it often got stuck on the backpack when taking the camera in and out.
+Over time this damaged the accessory port on the camera.
+Following this experience, I switched to SnapBridge and now capture the geodata for my shots via my smartphone.
+Ideally, of course, Nikon would simply have equipped each camera with a GPS receiver from the outset.

-The more accurately your smartphone records your location, the more accurate the geodata of your photos will be.
-These settings will help you achieve best results:
+The more accurately your smartphone captures your location, the more precise the geodata embedded in your photos will be.
+The following settings will help you get the best results.

 Settings in the SnapBridge app